Definitions (SSIR 2024)

 Bench Mark

-A bench mark is a survey mark of the form and style outlined in Schedule 1 Surveying and Spatial Information Regulation 2017.
-A plan defining stratum lots must relate to 2 or more bench marks that each have accurate AHD values see clause 13 Surveying and Spatial Information Regulation 2017.
+A bench mark is a survey mark of the form and style outlined in Schedule 1 Surveying and Spatial Information Regulation 2024.
+A stratum survey must relate to 2 or more bench marks that each have accurate AHD values see section 29, 37 and 43 Surveying and Spatial Information Regulation 2024.

 Subdivision Certificate